 The supervisory committee for an M.S. student consists of three voting members.
-The Committee Chair of the supervisory committee (also known as Advisor) must be a UNEP core faculty member.
-At least one of the other two voting committee members must also be a core UNEP faculty member.
+Two of the voting members must be UNEP core faculty members.
 The third voting member can be from within the program, including affiliated faculty, or may be from outside the program.
 An individual from the engineering industry may be a voting member with approval by the Director of Graduate Studies and the Graduate School.